 The microorganisms that break down organic material in your soil will happily do the same job in a compost bin.
 Your role as a composter is to provide the conditions for nature's crew of decomposers—the bacteria, fungi, and bigger creatures such as sow bugs and worms—to go to work.
 Browns, Greens, Air and Water are the "big four" that will keep every compost pile happy.
+We have some basic information about making compost below, for more details check out our Tools for Building Healthy Soil guide.

-Directions for making compost
+Directions for making compost:

 This recipe works for mixing food scraps and yard trimmings together, and requires a rodent-resistant compost bin and active maintenance to prevent animal nesting and feeding.